Parish Councils were set up by statute in 1894 to provide government for people at local level and to attempt to address their local problems.

 Members of the public are welcomed at parish council meetings although they may not speak at the meetings except during the period set aside for them, as announced by the chairman.
 It is appreciated if the public do not talk amongst themselves during the rest of the proceedings, in order not to distract the council members and to enable everyone to hear the council’s discussions clearly.

-Elections are every 4 years, to become a candidate ask at Purbeck District Council offices for an application form as soon as an election is announced.
+Elections are held every 4 years.
+To become a candidate, contact the Clerk (01929 425100) or visit Dorset Council website for details on how to receive an application form as soon as an election is announced.